Missouri Maritime Law Firm Protecting Your Rights

 - Operating in extreme temperatures and weather

-- Facing increased exposure to illnesses and disease (such as leukemia, AML leukemia, blood cancers, and other types of cancers)
+- Facing increased exposure to illnesses and diseases (such as leukemia, AML leukemia, blood cancers, and other types of cancers)

 Given the volume of maritime work performed each year and the injuries sustained, workers need representation and advocacy by an experienced Missouri barge accident lawyer who can advise them of their rights when injured on the job as well as fight for the compensation they deserve.
-Willis Law Firm is that advocate for injured Missouri maritime workers.
+Willis Law Firm advocates for injured Missouri maritime workers.

 About The Missouri River

-Formed by the confluence of the Jefferson, Madison and Gallatin rivers in the Rocky mountain region of southwestern Montana, the Missouri River stretches approximately 2, 341 miles.
-The Missouri river is the second longest river in North America and the fifteenth longest river in the world.
-The river travels seven states: Montana, North Dakota, South Dakota, Nebraska, Iowa and Missouri.
-Chief cities along the river include, Bismarck and Williston, ND, Pierre, SD, Council Bluffs, IA, Omaha and Nebraska City, NE, Atchison and Leavenworth, KS and Kansas City, Columbia and St. Charles, MO.
+Formed by the confluence of the Jefferson, Madison, and Gallatin rivers in the Rocky Mountain region of southwestern Montana, the Missouri River stretches approximately 2, 341 miles.
+The Missouri River is the second-longest river in North America and the fifteenth longest river in the world.
+The river travels seven states: Montana, North Dakota, South Dakota, Nebraska, Iowa, and Missouri.
+Chief cities along the river include Bismarck and Williston, ND, Pierre, SD, Council Bluffs, IA, Omaha, Nebraska City, NE, Atchison and Leavenworth, KS, and Kansas City, Columbia, and St. Charles, MO.

 - Howard/Cooper County Port in Boonville, MO